Odyssey

 Now you might notice that if we click on a track we already clicked on before, the page pops up super fast!
 Compared to clicking on a track that we've never clicked on before, we can see the loading icon spinning before we see any detail on the page.

-This fast-loading behavior is thanks to !
+This fast-loading behavior is thanks to Apollo Client!

-Pretty handy! takes care of this caching behavior for us with the InMemoryCache we set up in Lift-off I, and we'll dive deeper into the specifics and how to work with the cache in another series.
+Pretty handy!
+Apollo Client takes care of this caching behavior for us with the InMemoryCache we set up in Lift-off I, and we'll dive deeper into the specifics and how to work with the cache in another series.

 🎉 You did it!